Palácio da Pena, Sintra

 Tip: If you visit very early in the morning or late afternoon you should miss the worst of the hoards.
 Otherwise, at least try to avoid weekends and preferably come during the winter months.
 Or visit with an organised tour, like this one.

 Try to create space in your Sintra itinerary to allow you to explore the surrounding park and woodland at a more relaxed pace.
+If you can bear to skip the interior of Pena Palace, you can have a great time in the surrounding park and pop into Chalet da Condessa D’Edla.

 You’ll need at least 2 hours to visit Pena Palace plus travel time.
 At the moment, you need to buy a timed entrance ticket so make sure you allow plenty of time to get to the actual palace before your visit is due to start.
 Give yourself 30 minutes between the park gate and the palace entrance.
-Open daily from 9:30, park only is €7.50, palace and park €14.
-Buy tickets online.
+Open daily from 9:30, palace and park €20 full price.
+Buy your tickets online, in advance, to avoid disappointment and to save money.

 2. Explore the folly-filled garden at Quinta da Regaleira